Spousal Support Attorney in Farmington Hills, Michigan

 One consistent truth about life is that things will change, sometimes disrupting our finances.
 Life changes can affect how much alimony one spouse needs or how much the other spouse is able to pay.
 For example, if one spouse loses their job, then they may file for a modification of spousal support because they can no longer pay.
 Fraud, as well as a change in the needs of either spouse, can also be grounds for a modification of a spousal support agreement.

 Steven L. Rotenberg can help you make sure your rights are protected and your interests are represented during the spousal support determination process.
 With over two decades of experience, he knows how the Michigan courts work and can assist you in your family legal matters.
-Steven L. Rotenberg, PLLC is proud to advocate for clients in Bingham Farms, Monroe, Pontiac, Mount Clemens, and the greater Detroit, Michigan area.
+Steven L. Rotenberg, PLLC is proud to advocate for clients in Bingham Farms, Monroe, Pontiac, Mount Clemens, and the metro Detroit, Michigan area.
 Contact the firm today to schedule a consultation.